Interpretation of Contract Terms: Conditions, Warranties, and Innominate Terms

 Characteristics:

-- Supportive to the main purpose
+- Ancillary to the main purpose of the contract

-- Breach allows damages only
+- Breach allows for damages but not termination

-- Often relate to quality or performance
+- Relates to quality or performance assurances

 Innominate Terms